Maat-ka-Ra Hatshepsut

 How old was Hatshepsut?

-The ages of the many kings of ancient Egypt can only be estimated - this applies also to Hatshepsut.
+The ages of the many kings of ancient Egypt can only be estimated.
 Even the mummies of the New Kingdom which were identified did not contribute very much to the determination of their age - in contrast, the attempts to determine the age of a mummy with scientific methods served to confuse the situation.
 The scientific determination of age resulted in remarkable contradictions to well-known historical data (duration of the reign and/or life) from identified royals.
 This could mean either that the identification of a mummy in question is false (mistakenly labeled during the rescue and restoration in Dynasty 21) or that the present scientific methods are still incorrect - possibly also both applies.

 Genealogy Family God's Wife Regent Pharaoh End